Paranormal Paws

 Luna trotted beside me and nodded.
 Six months ago Dad’s brand new phone mysteriously cracked, even though it had a thick case and he’d never dropped it, or ever held it too hard.
 None of our humans could figure out how that happened, but Luna knew.
 She had been lounging with Dad in the bed when she saw a black mist filter in through the air vents.
 It hissed at her before entering the phone and scratching around in there.
 And then, lo and behold, the phone was cracked.
 How terribly unfortunate.

-Then, on the evening of November 8th, the car passed away.
-He was one of my closest friends, always bringing my food, my humans, my grandpaw….
-(Fudgy: cranky, but he’s a good one.)
-Luna reported earlier that morning when she saw the black mist go into the car.
+Then, on the evening of November 8th, the car broke down.
+He was one of my closest friends, always bringing my food, my humans, my grandpaw… Luna reported earlier that morning when she saw the black mist go into the car.
 When Volvo brought Dad home that night, he wouldn’t stop growling.
 I think he was trying to fight the ghost, but he didn’t win.

 “We need to do something about this ghost,” I said to Luna.